POLICIES AND PROCEDURES

 VANDALISM

-Any customer who tampers with a meter or valve servicing their house is subject to a penalty charge of $100, in addition to the cost of the parts and labor to fix any damages.
+Any customer who tampers with a meter or valve servicing their house is subject to a penalty charge of $450, in addition to the cost of the parts and labor to fix any damages.
 These charges cover the cost of the labor and materials required to fix leaks created by this activity or to replace the meters, locks, valves, or the various corporation stops, pipes, and fittings that are broken through such misuse.
 Many customers attempt to force a valve closed or open without the proper tools.
 Other customers may try and force open a valve that has been locked due to non-payment, or cut the lock or valve to steal service.
 If the utility company discovers that a locked-out service connection has been tampered with, the police will be immediately notified and we will proceed to collect payment or prosecute for theft of services.

-RETURNED CHECK POLICY
+RETURNED PAYMENT POLICY

 COMMUNITY WELLS